 Mr. Gomery has litigated many of British Columbia’s leading complex business disputes.
 Recent examples include acting as trial and appellate counsel in Sun-Rype Products Ltd. v.
 Archer Daniels; Icahn Partners LP v.
 Lions Gate; and Telus Corp. v.
 Mason Capital.

-Benchmark Canada listed Mr. Gomery as a “Litigation Star” in 2012, 2013, and 2014.
+Benchmark Canada has listed Mr. Gomery as a “Litigation Star” since 2012.
 Lexpert lists Mr. Gomery as a leading litigator in Corporate Commercial Litigation.
-Mr. Gomery was recently selected for inclusion in Best Lawyers Canada 2016 in the fields of Corporate Commercial Litigation and Class Action Litigation.
+Best Lawyers lists Mr. Gomery in the areas of Corporate and Commerial Litigation and Class Actions, and in 2018 named him Vancouver's Corporate and Commercial Litigation Lawyer of the Year.

 Leading legal publications have described Mr. Gomery as “‘a very bright and strong lawyer’ who earns praise for his skill in handling securities litigation” and as “at the forefront of the next generation of leaders”.
 He and Stephen Schachter, Q.C. have been referred to as a “tag team and get some really good stuff … A particular area of expertise on their part is that of the ‘poison pill’ litigation arising from hostile takeovers ...
 They do that same high-level work in that area that firms like Wachtell Lipton handle in the States."